marionleborgne/cloudbrain/README.md

 # Getting started with Cloudbrain

 ## Option 1: Quick-start!
 This makes use of the demo version of cloudbrain running at `http://cloudbrain.rocks`.
-Let's send and get data from Cloudbrain using the command line.
+Let's send and get data using prebuilt binaries.

 ### Publishers: send data to cloudbrain
 * On OSX, run `./cloudbrain/publishers/bin/osx/main`